 The Pet Care Clinic respectfully requests a grant of $30,000 for our South Boston Health Center Project.

 As the largest independent pet hospital in Boston, we are aware of the challenges pet owners in our service area are faced with.
 We’re particularly concerned about the lack of service quality in South Boston given the fact that the area has the largest amount of pets per capita in the city.

 We are committed to solving this issue by growing our community and providing our expertise to the people and animals of Boston by the end of 2021.
 The South Boston Health Center Project will allow us to provide access…

 No fluff and right to the point!

 Step 2.
-Start with a short executive summary
+Start with an executive summary

 Also known as a proposal summary, an executive summary is essentially a brief synopsis of the entire proposal.
 It introduces your business, market segment, proposal, project goals — essentially, your grant request.

 It should have sufficient detail and specifics; get to the point quickly and be pragmatic and factual.

 |Limit the summary to two pages.
 You need to provide just enough information that the grantee can read only this part and get a solid idea of who you are and what you need the money for.||Address the funder directly.
 The only place to do this is the cover letter.
 Now that we’ve started writing a grant application, things need to get more formal.|